Dates of National Courses

 There are a number of stages a dog, and their handler must go through before becoming a graded search dog team.

-Becoming a graded search dog team takes a massive amount of dedication and are massive asset to their Regional Mountain Rescue Teams
+Becoming a graded search dog team takes a huge amount of dedication and are a massive asset to their Regional Mountain Rescue Teams

 Training starts with the Puppy Classes run by Jacquie Hall from the Northumberland Canine Centre.
 The Puppy is socialised with other dogs and people.
 They are then given some basic obedience & stock familiarisation training.

 A Registration test is carried out to test the obedience of the dog including a 10 minute down stay (5 of which are out of sight), heel work, interactive play with another person, down at a distance (safety stop), recall with distraction.
 Throughout this the handling skills of the trainee handler are tested.
 A Stock test is also carried out to ascertain that the dog shows no interest in stock that might be grazing on the hill.

 Once these test have been passed the trainee and dog move to Stage 1.

 Stages of Training